elastic/elasticsearch-labs/developer-guide.md

 - OpenAI's embedding model "text-embedding-ada-002" to transform text into a vector
 - OpenAI's completion model to help answer questions given a context of documents retrieved from Elasticsearch

-You can follow along with the [OpenAI notebooks]((https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/integrations/openai)
+We have a number of [OpenAI notebooks](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/integrations/openai) you can test out.

 ## Hugging Face

-Hugging Face serves as an open-source hub dedicated to AI/ML models and tools, offering access to a vast collection of over 100,000 machine learning models.
-This platform presents a remarkable avenue for seamlessly incorporating specialized AI and ML functionalities into your applications.
+Hugging Face is an open-source hub dedicated to AI/ML models and tools, offering access to a vast collection of machine learning models.
+This platform makes it easy to incorporate specialized AI and ML functionalities into your applications.

-Utilizing Hugging Face models with Elasticsearch can be achieved through two ways:
+You can use Hugging Face models with Elasticsearch in two ways:

-Transformers Python Library: Leverage the Transformers Python library to carry out inference within a Python backend environment.
-[Notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/search/00-quick-start.ipynb)
+1. **Transformers library**: Leverage the Transformers Python library to carry out inference within a Python backend environment.
+Test it out in this [Notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/search/00-quick-start.ipynb)

-Hosted Models in Elasticsearch: Deploy Hugging Face models directly into Elasticsearch to perform inference within the Elasticsearch environment.
-[Notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/integrations/hugging-face/loading-model-from-hugging-face.ipynb)
+2. **Hosted Models in Elasticsearch**: Deploy Hugging Face models directly in Elasticsearch to perform inference within the Elasticsearch environment.
+Test out this approach in this [notebook](https://github.com/elastic/elasticsearch-labs/blob/main/notebooks/integrations/hugging-face/loading-model-from-hugging-face.ipynb).

 ## Langchain